 Chief, Division of Hematology and Professor of Medicine, Harvard Medical School.
 Her research spans the fields of both benign and malignant hematologic disorders.
 She is Deputy Editor for Blood, and a member of the Institute of Medicine.

 Dr. Brownstein is an Associate Professor at the Harvard Medical School and a faculty member of the Children's Hospital Informatics Program at Harvard-MIT Division of Health Sciences and Technology.
 Dr. Brownstein works on new statistical modeling and medical informatics approaches for accelerating the translation of public health surveillance research into practice.

 Farouc Jaffer is an Associate Professor of Medicine at Harvard Medical School.
 In 2013, he was elected to the American Society of Clinical Investigation (ASCI).
 He is the Director of Vascular Imaging at the Cardiovascular Molecular Imaging Program.
-Hi lab is interested in applying molecular imaging technology to 1) understand the evolution and therapy of inflammation in atherosclerosis though serial, high-resolution imaging and 2) developed translatable, catheter-based fluorescence technology to study vascular disease in human coronary sized arteries
+His lab is interested in applying molecular imaging technology to 1) understand the evolution and therapy of inflammation in atherosclerosis though serial, high-resolution imaging and 2) develop translatable, catheter-based fluorescence technology to study vascular disease in human coronary sized arteries.

 Ellis J. Neufeld, M.D, Ph.D. - Boston Children's Hospital